-The practice was open 9:00 am-5:30 pm Monday to Friday, Wednesdays 9:00 am:7:00 pm and Saturdays 7:30am-2:30
+The practice was open 8:00 am-5:30 pm Monday to Friday.
 There were clear instructions for patients requiring urgent dental care when the practice was closed.
-These instructions were on the telephone answering machine.
+These instructions were on the telephone answering machine and on the practice website.